ordinals/ord/docs/src/runes.md

 Transferring
 ------------

-When transaction inputs contains runes, or new runes are created by a premine or mint, those runes are transferred to that transaction's outputs.
+When transaction inputs contain runes, or new runes are created by a premine or mint, those runes are transferred to that transaction's outputs.
 A transaction's runestone may change how input runes transfer to outputs.

 ### Edicts